AirOne-dev/pygameSolarSystem/readme.md

 ## /!\ Important :
 For the first execution, the program need an internet connection to fetch the planet informations / images.

+And it can take some time to fetch / download the images

-After all the informations will be stored in a ``/tmp`` folder
+After that, all the informations will be stored in a ``/tmp`` folder